Tianqi-Wang1/GMPDR/README.md

 To download the pre-trained segmentation model weights, refer to https://drive.google.com/file/d/1u4hTk_BZGq1929IxMPLCrDzoG3wsZnsa/view?usp=sharing.
 Place the **SDD_segmentation.pth** file in the **segmentation_models** folder.
-We declare that link originates from a published work cited in this paper.
+We declare that the link originates from a published work cited in this paper.
 This link contains no information relevant to the present work.
 This codebase remains entirely anonymous.